amplication/opentelemetry-nestjs/README.md

 }
 ```

----

-### Auto Trace Instrumentations
+## Auto Trace Instrumentation

-The most helpful part of this library is that you already get all of the instrumentations by default if you set up a
+The library comes with comprehensive NestJS instrumentation out-of-the-box.
+Once you import the module, controllers,
+guards, providers, pipes, and other core components are automatically traced.

-module without any extra configuration.
-If you need to avoid some of them, you can use the `traceAutoInstrumentations`
+If you want to customize which instrumentations are enabled, you can use the `instrumentation` option:
-parameter.

 ```ts
 import { Module } from '@nestjs/common';